High-Traffic Proxy Connections

 503 error response to a request can have several possible meanings.
 Two of these are:

-service UnavailableThe proxy server cannot handle requests right now.
+service unavailableThe proxy server cannot handle requests right now.
 This is rare, but can happen under high load situations.

-These messages will be in the response body when you receive a
+Messages from the proxy will be in the response body when you receive a

 503 error from the proxy server.
 The Proxy Status Page does not report how many concurrent connections you have per server.
 For assistance with this measure, please contact support.